mui/material-ui/docs/src/pages/components/menus/menus-pt.md

 Menus simples abrem sobre o elemento âncora por padrão (esta opção pode ser alterada via props).
 Quando estão perto de uma borda da tela, menus simples realinham verticalmente para garantir que todos os itens do menu fiquem completamente visíveis.

-Choosing an option should immediately ideally commit the option and close the menu.
+Escolhendo imediadamente uma opção confirmando a opção e fechando o menu.

 **Disambiguation**: In contrast to simple menus, simple dialogs can present additional detail related to the options available for a list item or provide navigational or orthogonal actions related to the primary task.
 Although they can display the same content, simple menus are preferred over simple dialogs because simple menus are less disruptive to the user’s current context.

-{{"demo": "pages/demos/menus/SimpleMenu.js"}}
+{{"demo": "pages/components/menus/SimpleMenu.js"}}

-## Menus Seleccionados
+## Menus Selecionados

-If used for item selection, when opened, simple menus attempt to vertically align the currently selected menu item with the anchor element.
+If used for item selection, when opened, simple menus attempt to vertically align the currently selected menu item with the anchor element, and the initial focus will be placed on the selected menu item.
 The currently selected menu item is set using the `selected` property (from [ListItem](/api/list-item/)).
+To use a selected menu item without impacting the initial focus or the vertical positioning of the menu, set the `variant` property to `menu`.

-{{"demo": "pages/demos/menus/SimpleListMenu.js"}}
+{{"demo": "pages/components/menus/SimpleListMenu.js"}}

 ## MenuList composition